 June 27 is National HIV Testing Day, a day to get the facts, get tested, and get involved!

-Around 1.2 million people in the United States are living with HIV, and one in eight people don’t know they have it.
-Nearly 45,000 people find out they have HIV every year.
+Around 1.2 million people in the United States are living with HIV, and 1 in 8 people don’t know they have it.
+That means nearly 45,000 people find out they have HIV every year.

 HIV testing is the gateway to prevention and care.